InnovAnon-Inc/IA/README.md

 as all other artifact repositories are non-free or simply don't work with Maven.
 The problem seems to be with Maven, which simply doesn't support Github, no matter what any documentation might tell you.
-After further attempts, I'm now certain that Maven isn't production-ready.
+After further attempts, I'm now certain that Maven isn't production-ready:
 Thanks Apache.
 Another old piece of software that somehow managed to make it into widespread industry use before it's stable/reliable.
 Prove me wrong: make a Maven project that can integrate with Github.